Now Reading

 Another pivotal strategy for brain health is deepening your relationships.
 That includes finding a “tribe” — friends, family and, if available, a community who can relate to your circumstances and provide support.

 “That would be my biggest suggestion,” says Bartlett.
 “The brain, over millions of years of evolution, has been designed for social cognition.
 When you find your tribe, that gives you the oxytocin and supporting hormones you need to say, ‘I’m not alone, and there’s a lot of people in my situation.’”
-Finding your community allows our brain to chemically calm down, according to Bartlett.
+According to Bartlett, finding your community allows our brain to chemically calm down.

 “That’s neuroplasticity at work.
 And joining a group of people you don’t know can be very anxiety-provoking, but once you take the leap, you’re tapping into neuroplasticity,” she says.
 “You’re learning a new language around survivorship.”